Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Proof of the Reduction Principle

 \paragraph{Step 3.} In this step we will study the rank of the reduced matrix $\upchi$, starting from the cases $r^{exp}=0$ and $r^{exp}=1$, and then proceeding to general scenario.
 In each case and depending on the rank of the matrix, we will fix a basis of corresponding random integrals and find coefficients in this basis which correspond to the remaining random integrals.

-\begin{enumerate} \item The reduced matrix $\upchi$ in scenario $r^{exp}=0$ has been evaluated in (\ref{e.L33}).
-It is not difficult to check, using basic computational tools such as Wolfram Alpha \cite{Wolfram_Alpha_Notebook_Edition}, that, if $r^{exp}=0$, then the matrix $\upchi$ has a rank $3$ and that as a corresponding basis of random variables one can choose integrals
+\begin{itemize} \item[(a)] The reduced matrix $\upchi$ in scenario $r^{exp}=0$ has been evaluated in (\ref{e.L33}).
+It is not too difficult to check that, if $r^{exp}=0$, then the matrix $\upchi$ has a rank $3$ and that as a corresponding basis of random variables one can choose integrals

 Solving for linear coefficients yields the matrix

 where each column gives coefficients for one of the linearly dependent variables.
 For instance, the column labeled $(-,0)$ in the matrix (\ref{e.L33}) is the following weighted sum of the columns labelled $(-,-)$, $(0,0)$, $(+,+)$: